markyangcc/Cpp-Primer-Plus-Exercises/README.md

 	1 Learn to derive a class
 	2 Learn to use Abstract Base Class (ABC) to inherit
 	3 Learn when should ddefine a virtual function and when not to

+### chapter 14
+	1 Learn to use private inherit
+	2 Something need to be note when using multiple inherit 3 Learn to use class template

+### chapter 15
+	1 Class can be another class's friend
+	2 Learn to use exception
+	3 Learn to use RTTI